rand00/mirage_hands-on/unikernels/visualizing_connections/README.md

 <cmd>
 ...
 ```
+.. note that on some systems `socat` doesn't support the READLINE parameter
+which gives a bash-like interface.
+Exchange 'READLINE' with '-' to make it
+work.

-.. where each line written in `socat` will be seen as a separate command.
+Each line written in `socat` will be seen as a separate command.
-There exist the following commands (until you add more!):
+There exist the following commands (until you add more):
 * `remote <sexp>` where `<sexp>` is an internal s-expression format for
   messages from other unikernels.
 * `actor <ip>` where `<ip>` is an address you want the unikernel to remember